andreea-burada/wap_2022/README.md

-# wap_2022
+# WAP - Windows Applications Programming
+_Disclaimer: All code snippets are mine.
+The .md files in each folder belong to my professor and are *not* mine.
+You can find the originals [here](https://github.com/liviucotfas/ase-windows-applications-programming)_

 Personal repository for a C# course I took in the 2nd year of my bachelor.

-##Course name: WAP - Windows Applications Programming